 Barring a personal event like getting married or having a child, employees are permitted to change their benefits only once a year.
 This narrow window of time, typically lasting between 2-4 weeks, is referred to as open enrollment.

 One of the most critical questions you’ll need to address is whether your enrollment period is “passive” or “active.”
 Passive enrollment refers to when employees do not have to take any action for their plans to renew.
 This is common, and like self-service technology, might mean less work on your end.
 That said, this approach might also mean that your employees end up ignoring the enrollment period and any new offerings you’ve made available.
-According to one survey, 90% of employees keep the same benefits year over year.
+In 2019, only 65 percent of employees changed their benefits during open enrollment.

 Conversely, active enrollment forces employees to make their selections for the coming plan year, regardless of whether they’re planning to keep the same coverage.
 Opting for this approach encourages employees better know their options and actually read the materials you produce.
 While active enrollment might be harder on the employees, it results in more informed decision making—and less surprises in the middle of the plan year.